Josephine Hopper: Legacy

 After her husband died in 1967, Jo bequeathed her entire artistic estate (and that of her husband) to the Whitney Museum of American Art.

 For a long time it was thought that the museum had discarded most of her work.
 In 2000, the writer Elizabeth Thompson Colleary discovered about 200 Jo Hoppers in the Whitney's basement.
-Colleary says Jo was an 'uneven' artist, but in general she thinks the work is good: 'I said to myself, "I will not resurrect this woman solely on the basis of the fact that Edward Hopper was her husband."'
+Colleary says Jo was an "uneven" artist, but in general she thinks the work is good: "I said to myself, 'I will not resurrect this woman solely on the basis of the fact that Edward Hopper was her husband'."
 A few more works are known from photographs Jo made, as reproduced in Levin.

 Additional works by Josephine Nivison Hopper have continued to surface, as reported by Elizabeth Thompson Colleary.
-Jo's watercolors were exhibited at the Edward Hopper House Art Center, Nyack, NY, in 2014 and a few examples were included in an exhibition of "Edward Hopper as Illustrator" at the Norman Rockwell Museum in Stockbridge, MA, also in 2014.
-In 2016, the Provincetown Art Association and Museum, Provincetown, MA, announced that 69 drawings and watercolors by Jo Hopper were included in the gift of Laurence C. and J. Anton Schiffenhaus, along with 96 drawings by Edward Hopper.
+Jo's watercolors were exhibited at the Edward Hopper House Art Center, Nyack, NY, in 2014 and a few examples were included in an exhibition of "Edward Hopper as Illustrator" at the Norman Rockwell Museum in Stockbridge, Massachusetts, also in 2014.
+In 2016, the Provincetown Art Association and Museum, Provincetown, Massachusetts, announced that 69 drawings and watercolors by Jo Hopper were included in the gift of Laurence C. and J. Anton Schiffenhaus, along with 96 drawings by Edward Hopper.
 An exhibition of these works, "Edward and Josephine Hopper from the Permanent Collection: drawings, diaries, letters, watercolors," opened in August 2017.
 The exhibition was extended "due to the overwhelming interest by scholars, critics and visitors" and remained on display until August 2018.
 In 2021 the Edward Hopper House Museum & Study Center presented the exhibition Josephine Nivison Hopper: Edward’s Muse, which featured Josephine Hopper's watercolors.